tuanPhantom/commandLineTree/README.md

 A Console-based program to print tree of folders and files of any given path.

 Besides, This project provides the implementation of `Tree ADT` that acts as a Set (Collection) and can be reused in any other projects.
+Moreover, the Tree ADT supports weight along each edge.
 The source code for the Tree and its components is located at `..\commandLineTree\src\logicLayer\tree\`

 ![img.png](img/1.png)

 The Tree ADT implementation supports some methods such as:

+- Move subtree from node A to node B
 - AddNode(To parent, From Child)
 - Get subtree of a node
 - Get value (label) at given index in pre-order traversal